 How does erosion affect structures made of sand and soil?

 - Stopwatch (optional)

-- Before you start, take a look at your ingredients.
+- Before you start your erosion experiment, take a look at your ingredients.
 How does the sand feel?
 How does the soil feel?
 Do sand and soil stick together easily, or fall apart?
 Record any observations—things you see—in your notebook.

 - Look over your notes, and make a guess about what you think will happen to your soil structure, and what will happen to your sand structure, when you try to knock them down with wind or water.
 Which "castle" will last longer?
 Write your guess—called a hypothesis—in your notebook.

 - Take your ingredients to a hard surface, like concrete or asphalt.
 These smooth surfaces will allow you to see exactly how the water and wind affect your structures.

 - Create mud by mixing some soil with water.
 Dirt and soil may look the same, but technically they aren't.
 Soil consists of sand, silt, clay, minerals, water, air and organic material.
 And you thought it was just dirt, didn't you?